Archive How to Reduce the Negative Impact of Social Media on Youth

 Concluding Solutions to Reduce the Negative Impact of Social Media on Youth

-Social media can be a positive part of your child’s life, but only if you keep an open line of communication and set boundaries.
+Social media can be good for your child if you talk to them and set boundaries.
 Make sure they know they don’t have to use it.
 They can always just hang out with their friends in person.
 You can use parental control apps, such as Safes, to help them keep away from the dark side of social media.

 Sina